Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/handout.md

 His near-term usefulness includes:

-- shaping Data Management and Sharing Plans into real workflows
+- shaping DMS plans into real workflows
-- organizing and restructuring data from mixed systems
+- helping teams organize data from mixed systems
-- helping teams understand source data, raw structured data, and derivatives
-- supporting dictionaries, naming standards, and validation logic
+- supporting validation, naming, and repository preparation
-- assisting with repository-facing data preparation
-- helping projects through recurring submission cycles and deadline pressure
+- helping projects finish difficult delivery work under real deadlines

 This is especially relevant for projects that use combinations of: